 Q: What were some key milestones on your culinary journey that got you to this place in your career?

-While there, I worked as a pastry chef, and in the kitchen of a fine-dining Northern Italian restaurant, while also teaching after-school cooking lessons.
-This is when I became plant-based in my diet and loved teaching kids to cook plant-based recipes.
-We then moved back to Kansas City where I taught culinary arts at the Kansas City, Kansas Community College and started with a Korean restaurant, where I learned a brand-new way of cooking.
-I was approached to do a plant-based concept with a food hall but plans got cut short due to the pandemic, and I found my way to Whole Harvest.
+While there I worked as a pastry chef and in the kitchen of a fine-dining Northern Italian restaurant, while also teaching after-school cooking lessons.
+This is when I became plant-based in my diet and discovered my love of teaching kids to cook plant-based recipes.
+We then moved back to Kansas City where I taught culinary arts at the Kansas City Kansas Community College and started with a Korean restaurant, where I learned a brand-new way of cooking.
+I was approached to do a plant-based concept with a food hall, but plans got cut short due to the pandemic.
+I then found my way to Whole Harvest.

 Q: Was there a personal event in your life (such as a health condition) that inspired you to personally adopt a plant-based diet?

 A: I’d gained a lot of weight from working in the industry.
-Late nights, long hours, access to indulgent foods, alcohol, etc. Once I moved to Denver, I pledged to live as healthy, happy, and full as possible.
+Late nights, long hours, access to indulgent foods, alcohol, etc. Once I moved to Denver, I pledged to live as healthy, happy, and as fully as possible.
 I found eating plant-based made me feel like the best me and I wanted to share that with everyone who crossed my path.
-I’m very passionate about creating health and happiness for others anyway I can—I found I’m especially good at that through food.
+I’m very passionate about creating health and happiness for others any way I can—I found I’m especially good at that through food.